Nonadherence with drug recommendations (see also Adherence to a Drug Regimen) may occur at any age because of:

 But many unique factors contribute to nonadherence in children.

-Children < 6 years old may have difficulty swallowing pills and are more likely to resist taking forms of drugs that taste bad.
+Children < 6 years old may have difficulty swallowing pills and are more likely to resist taking forms of drugs that taste bad, especially some liquid medications (eg, clindamycin). may have difficulty swallowing pills and are more likely to resist taking forms of drugs that taste bad, especially some liquid medications (eg, clindamycin).

 Older children often resist drugs or regimens (eg, insulin, metered-dose inhalers) that require them to leave their classes or activities or that make them appear different from their peers.

 Adolescents may express rebellion and assert independence from parents by not taking their drugs.
-They may also skip a dose of the drug without seeing any immediate adverse effects and then incorrectly reason they do not need the prescribed drug, thus becoming more and more nonadherent.
+They may also skip a dose of the drug without seeing any immediate adverse effects and then incorrectly reason they do not need the prescribed drug.
+This may lead to more missed doses and increased nonadherence.
 Adolescents want to be like their friends and to belong to and fit into their peer group.
-They wear the same clothes, prefer the same sneakers, and eat the same foods to belong.
-Having a chronic condition marks them as different from their peer group and they are often nonadherent so they will not be seen as different from or by their friends.
+Having a chronic condition may mark them as different from their peer group, and they are often nonadherent so they will not be seen as different by their friends.

 To help minimize nonadherence, a prescribing practitioner can do the following: